 The Palace houses the Lorenzo Viani Gallery of Modern and Contemporary Art (with 3000 works by around 750 artists from the area and beyond) and the Historical Documentary Center of the Carnival Foundation.

 Also not to be forgotten is the Politeama Theater, a building located near the sea.
 Founded in 1869, the theater was inaugurated in 1902.
 During the Second World War, the building was seriously damaged by a bomb and rebuilt in reinforced concrete.

 Recent renovations have contributed to making the building adequate to the building and technical standards of the law.
 Today the theater is also home to a cinema called OdeonPoliteama.

 Monumental Cemetery of Viareggio

 Behind the tower is the Darsena, the first suggestive port of the city.
-The latter is one of the focal points of the city and the seaside life of Viareggio.
-Here are the bathing establishments, restaurants, bars, and everything synonymous with nightlife.
+The latter is one of the city’s focal points and Viareggio’s seaside life.
+The bathing establishments, restaurants, bars, and everything are synonymous with nightlife.

 Carnevalotto Museum of Contemporary Art